tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Surprisingly, their best finish at the Berlin Major was with Rodjer standing in for Solo.

 **What would success look like?** Pretty much every year that Solo and Ramzes were teammates at TI, they were considered favorites.
 I would know.
-I put them into my Compendium predictions to win it literally all three of those years.Then that old VP would proceed to consistently drop the ball at TI7, TI8, and TI9.
+I put them into my Compendium predictions to win it literally every time.
+Then that old VP would proceed to consistently drop the ball at TI7.
+And TI8.
+And TI9.

 For some, true success would be beating Gaimin specifically, but I think the Ramzes x Quinn rivalry horse was beaten to death with Aegis one too many times this year.